samschott/maestral/README.md

     Dropbox folder.

 ## Dependencies

 *System:*
+- macOS or Linux
 - Python 3.6 or higher
-- macOS or Linux
 - [gnome-shell-extension-appindicator](https://github.com/ubuntu/gnome-shell-extension-appindicator)
   on Gnome 3.26 and higher
+- PyQt 5.9 or higher (for GUI only).
+It is recommended to install PyQt5 from your distribution's package manager instead of PyPI.
+Otherwise, the interface style may not follow your selected system appearance (e.g., "dark mode" on macOS or "Adwaita-dark" on Gnome).

 *Python:*
+- click
 - dropbox
 - watchdog
 - blinker
-- PyQt 5.9 or higher (for GUI only)
+- requests
+- u-msgpack-python